 Reading online reviews is one way to find a retina specialist in Reading, PA.
 There are better ways, however, to research a specialist’s skills, training and expertise that will help you get the very best treatment and eye care.

 Eye Consultants of Pennsylvania is the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
 Services are provided by a team of board certified, fellowship-trained ophthalmologists and optometrists, and a patient-friendly staff of over 100.

 Our Retina Team

-Our renowned team of nationally-recognized vitreo-retinal specialists, Barry C. Malloy, MD and Michael Cusick, MD, have been trained by some of the most respected medical facilities in the world and have vast clinical experience in a wide variety of eye disease and surgical services.
+Our renowned team of nationally-recognized vitreo-retinal specialists, Barry C. Malloy, MD, Michael Cusick, MD, and Anastasia Traband, MD have been trained by some of the most respected medical facilities in the world and have vast clinical experience in a wide variety of eye disease and surgical services.